hmrc/play-frontend-hmrc/docs/maintainers/overview.md

 Prior to merging to trunk, it is a good idea to run all the tests against all supported versions of Scala and Play.
 These checks will also be performed automatically as part of the build pipeline before publishing.
-At time of writing, only Play 2.8 is supported, but this may change as newer versions of Play are made available.

-To test against all supported Scala/Play versions, run the following for each supported version of Play (supported Scala versions are tested implicitly via [PlayCrossCompilation](project/PlayCrossCompilation.scala)):
+To test against all supported Scala/Play versions, run the following for each supported version of Play (supported Scala versions are tested implicitly via `crossScalaVersions` settings in `build.sbt`, when using the `+` modifier for `sbt` tasks):

 ```bash
 PLAY_VERSION=2.8 sbt clean +test +it/test